 For many of us, a change in the weather is reason enough to go on holiday!

 But, thankfully, science is there to justify spending time in the sun (in moderation, of course).
-A healthy amount of sunshine gives your body a boost of vitamin D, which can promote strong bones and a more effective immune system.
+A healthy amount of sunshine gives your body a boost of vitamin D, which can promote strong bones and a more effective immune system and boost energy levels.

-We all develop unhealthy habits over time, whether by subconscious choice or because of things like work.
-And a break from your desk, from the eye strain caused by your computer and the uncomfortable posture of your desk, is an excellent chance for your body to reset and recover.
+If you sit at a desk for a living, a break from work, from the eye strain caused by your computer and the uncomfortable posture of your desk, is an excellent chance for your body to reset and recover.

 6. Holidays are good for mental health

-There really is no better time to spend doing the things you love than being on holiday.
-Whether you want to spend more time with the people you care about or focus on your hobbies and interests, it’s a great time to enrich your mind and focus on your mental wellbeing.
+There really is no better time to spend doing the things you love than being on holiday, either by yourself or with loved ones.
+Family holidays can help to reconnect and strengthen bonds.
+Alone time and solo travel can also be incredibly healing and provide an escape from a busy schedule.
+It’s a great time to enrich your mind, reset and focus on your mental wellbeing.

 A smooth holiday-going experience

-Whether you’re going abroad again or having yourself a staycation in the UK, it’s safe to say that travel is good for your health.
+Whether you’ve booked a holiday abroad or are planning on enjoying a staycation in the UK, it’s safe to say that travel is good for your health.

 Another way to help keep those cortisol levels low is to take out medical travel insurance.
 It can help give you the peace of mind to enjoy your holiday and all the health benefits it brings.